 The car-centric model is going out of style.
 If developers aren’t making their properties bike friendly, especially in urban areas that serve young professionals and families, they will become less competitive.

-Cities in the U.S. are starting to catch on.
-Kemper Development has built a bike commuter “lounge” in its Bellevue Collection, a 4-million-square-foot retail, office, residential and hotel complex in Seattle.
+Further north, Kemper Development has built a bike commuter “lounge” in its Bellevue Collection, a 4-million-square-foot retail, office, residential and hotel complex in Seattle.
 “We’re not just putting a rack over in the corner and bolting it to the floor and calling it good,” said Kemper President Jim Melby, whose bike lounge will include bike racks, lockers, shower rooms and a vending machine that dispenses energy bars and spare bike tubes.
 The investment for these bike amenities: $300,000.
 While the price-tag may be daunting at first, consider that $300,000 isn’t even enough to build ten car spaces in a parking structure.

 Progressive developers consider future tenant needs such as: